Personal · A photography essay

 For fifteen years the iPhone was my backup camera.
 It came along on every trip and took thousands of pictures, but when a photo really mattered I reached for a real camera.
 That was just how things were.

 So I leaned in.
 I started treating the iPhone as a real camera instead of a convenience.
-I learned portrait mode properly, dug into the more advanced techniques, and paid attention to what the camera system could actually do.
-The more I put in, the better the results got.
-That is exactly how a serious camera should behave.
+I learned portrait mode properly, dug into the harder techniques, and paid attention to what the camera system could actually do.
+The more I put in, the better the results got, which is what you want out of any camera you take seriously.

 Now I'm on the iPhone 17, and the improvement over the 14 is easy to see.
 Every camera on it captures 48 megapixels, the 2x telephoto is optical quality, and even the front camera got a real upgrade.
 My mirrorless kit is still on the shelf.
 I keep meaning to take it out, and I keep not needing to.